mathieu-benoit/labspace-dhi-trivy-python-postgres/.labspace/08-scan-dhi-with-scout.md

-# Scan DHI images with Docker Scout
+# Scan the DHI images with Docker Scout

 Scan the Python app image: